 Those looking for something a little more modern will also have some viable options, as there are plenty of newly built lofts and apartments on offer.

 As the cost of living in Philadelphia rises, so does the cost of housing.
 There's an ever-widening gap between low and high-income housing, leaving fewer options for working residents in the middle.

 Lifestyle in Philadelphia

 + PRO: Great location

-Located just a few hours from New York City and Washington DC, Philadelphia is in an ideal spot for those who want to explore the major cities along the East Coast.
+Located just a few hours from New York City and Washington, DC, Philadelphia is an ideal spot for those who are keen to explore the major cities along the East Coast.

 + PRO: A city rich in history